Last updated: 04 Jun 2014

 - the parties to the review about their claims for promotion to the job.

 The PRC may interview the parties to test their claims for promotion and may request additional information from the parties, the agency or other people such as referees.

-The PRC process is transparent and parties to the review will have an opportunity to comment on information before the PRC that is adverse to the party's claims for promotion.
+The PRC process is fair and transparent.
+Each party to the review will have an opportunity to comment on information before the PRC that is adverse to the party's claims for promotion.

 The PRC assesses the relative merit of the person promoted and each person who has validly applied for review of that promotion decision.

 Relative merit means deciding who is most suitable to perform the duties of the job successfully.

 The PRC can also take into account other considerations (than merit) in deciding who should be promoted.
 One such consideration may be a person's availability to take up the job.
 In such situations, the PRC will give a person affected the opportunity to comment before taking such a consideration into account.